EVerest/EVerest/docs/general/02_quick_start_guide.rst

 following.
 No worries: We will go through them in more detail afterwards.

 - Create a new subdirectory in the modules directory.
-- Create a CMakeLists.txt (or borrow it from another module) with all needed libraries to build the module
+- Create a CMakeLists.txt (or borrow it from another module) with all required libraries to build the module
 - Create a manifest with information about which interface implementations are provided and which interfaces are required from connected modules.